na-na-hi/renget/archive/tmd2many_characters_espurr.md

 ------ | ------ | :----:
 Accessory | %#99e550%L%%%#7ab049%e%%%#37663a%a%%%#264c37%f%% %#99e550%B%%%#7ab049%a%%%#37663a%g%% | A satchel woven with grass tufts and reeds, covered in leaves to protect the Items kept inside.
 Accessory | %#99e550%L%%%#7ab049%e%%%#37663a%a%%%#264c37%f%% %#99e550%Po%%%#7ab049%u%%%#37663a%c%%%#264c37%h%% | A small pouch weaved with grass tufts and leaves, made to contain small objects and grains.
+Tool | Crystal Blade | A small, sharp shard of crystal fashioned into a blade with a leafy grip, glued with tree sap.
+An ineffective weapon, but an effective tool.
 Material | Rope | Three feet of rope, thick enough to be a useful material.
+Material | Bamboo Shoot | A piece of bamboo torn from the ground.
 Key Item | None | None

 ***